capacitor21/Strava-Data-Analysis/README.md

 # Strava-Data-Analysis
-Analysis of my Strava biking, running, and hiking activities using Pandas and the Strava API
+Analysis of my Strava biking, running, and hiking activities using Pandas, TensorFlow, Folium, and the Strava API